kalantal/s3-tests/README.rst

  S3 compatibility tests
 ========================

 These tests verify ingegrity of an S3-like enviornment.
-AWS Specific tests have been removed.

 To get started, make sure the testing system time and date are accurate.
 Calls to many object storage enviornements will not allow access if it's not correct.